 A 'patio home' in Houston typically refers to a single-family or attached home with a smaller footprint, shared or minimal yard maintenance, and a private patio area.
 In a 55+ context, these communities operate under HUD's age-restricted housing exemption from the Fair Housing Act's familial-status protections.
 Under 24 CFR § 100.304, a community qualifies when it is intended and operated for persons 55 or older, and at least 80% of occupied units must have at least one resident who is 55 or older.
 The community also must publish and follow policies demonstrating that intent, and it has to maintain reliable procedures for verifying occupancy, like surveys or documented processes.

 Before you get excited about any specific community's marketing, ask to see the HUD compliance documentation.
 A legitimate 55+ community will have written policies on file and will be able to tell you the current occupancy percentage without hesitation.
 If a sales rep gets vague when you ask how they verify the 55+ requirement, that's a real yellow flag.
 Also check whether the community has deed restrictions through the City of Houston.
-Houston is notably one of the largest cities without traditional zoning, so deed restrictions carry a lot of the regulatory weight that zoning does elsewhere.
-The city has a formal process for deed-restriction complaints through its legal department pathways, so understanding what's in those restrictions before you buy protects you.

 The 'patio' element matters practically too.
 For 55+ buyers, the outdoor space isn't just aesthetic.
 It's often where accessible entries, covered walkways, and low-maintenance hardscaping live.
 So when you're comparing communities, look specifically at what the patio area includes, who maintains it, and whether any modifications (adding a screen enclosure, widening a doorway, installing a ramp) are permitted under the community's rules or HOA guidelines.